 Throughout the 1940s there were many calls for our own college, until finally the 1950 BU Assembly voted to establish a College inviting the Rev S F Winward from England to be its first principal.
 In the first bilingual Temporary Prospectus, the aim of the College was stated “to follow the evangelical and fundamental traditions of the Protestant Church and of the special Baptist emphases that have so enriched its witness and its heritage.”
 Though Winward declined the invitation to be principal, the College opened with C M Doke acting as principal.
 Initial students were A Dennisson, R Goetze, J Large, N MacIntosh, J Patrick, P Steyn and D Wilcocks Vorster.
 A Miss A Amos was also accepted for missionary training.

-After various person were approached for the post of principal, eventually A J Barnard accepted the invitation and was duly installed as the first principal in 1952.
+After various people were approached for the post of principal, eventually A J Barnard accepted the invitation and was duly installed as the first principal in 1952.
 Barnard was an Australian by birth and a qualified school teacher who had graduated from Spurgeon’s College and who also held a London BD.
 Things went well at first, with the student numbers increasing.
 But in 1954 a storm broke out.
 It emerged that the understanding of the inspiration of Scripture held by the principal were seriously divergent from that of the Executive and most of the Baptist churches.
 Complaints were made to the Executive and an enquiry was set up to investigate the truth of the complaints.

 This was a very difficult situation, as Barnard confessed that he was a conservative evangelical and disapproved of liberal views.
 Furthermore, his zeal and competency were not in question.
 But by his own admission, there were significantly different points of view between him and the executive.
 He could not, for example, accept the verbal inspiration of the Bible which he saw as a “dictation theory” and intellectually unacceptable.
 He could not accept the Mosaic authorship of the Pentateuch and accepted two authors for Isaiah.
 Barnard acknowledged that he owed much to Barth and Brunner, although, he claimed, he was not a slave to them.